About The Petigru Review

 Please include an author biography of up to 100 words in your cover letter.

 All submissions must be previously un-published.
 If you work has appeared in any capacity in print or online (such as self-publishing to blogs, message boards, and/or Facebook or any other place where it can be viewed publicly) we will not be able to accept it.

-Simultaneous submissions are encouraged.
-If the work is accepted elsewhere, simply email us to let us know.
+Simultaneous submissions are welcome.
+If the work is accepted elsewhere, just let us know.
 And congratulations!

 SCWA retains first-time print publication rights until the anthology is published, after which the rights revert back to the author.
 The Petigru Review also reserves e-book rights for the anthology only.
 SCWA solicits authors’ non-exclusive first internet archival rights for online archiving.

 While we reserve the right to edit a submission, any revisions will be communicated to the author and the author can choose to either accept or reject them.
 Be aware that refusal to accept edits may result in being denied publication.

 The Petigru Review section of the anthology is only open to SCWA members whose membership dues are paid and in good standing.
 If interested in becoming a member of SCWA, go to our “Join Us” page.
 New members are always welcome.

 Any entry that fails to comply with any of the guidelines mentioned above or adhere to our manuscript formatting guidelines will be disqualified.
 If any submission is disqualified then the author forfeits their entry fee to SCWA.

 Submitters generally get a response by the late summer.
 Publication date is late fall of every year.

 All entries will be read blind.
 Judges or anyone associated with the judge should not enter to avoid any appearance of favoritism.
 Moreover, judges are expressly prohibited from commenting on works they might have seen in any capacity previously or for authors for which work(s) they may recognize.
 If this happens, the judge will be forced to disqualify that submission regardless of the quality of the piece.